victorrossh/EntityRemover/README.md

 - **Aim and Remove:** Remove specific entities by aiming at them.
 - **Undo Functionality:** Revert the last entity removal action.
 - **Global Entity Removal:** Toggle the removal of all instances of a specific entity type across the map.
+- **Individual Entity Removal:** Remove specific instances of entities directly from the global menu.
+- **Removed Entity Indicators:** Visual indication of which entities have been removed.
 - **Persistent Configurations:** Save entity removal settings for specific maps.
 - **Dynamic Menu:** Automatically detects and lists available entities for removal.
 - **Noclip Assistance:** Automatically enables noclip to help users locate entities.